-The CJEU has stressed that the assessment must be carried out 'in the light of the best scientific knowledge in the field'.
-46 Thus the experts conducting the assessment must show a high level of competence with respect to nature conservation issues.
-As a matter of fact, failure to take into account the whole set of impacts from a genuine scientific perspective will lead to a narrow assessment which fails to provide the competent authority with the relevant information.
-47 Therefore, such an assessment should be deemed inconsistent with the concept of 'appropriateness' required by the Habitats Directive.
+65 Case C-127/02 Waddenzee, para.
+54. By the same token, Member States are required to adopt conservation measures in favour of endangered bird species using the most up-to-date scientific data.
+See Case C-355/90 Commission v Spain [1993] ECR I-4221, para.
+24; and Case C-418/04 Commission v Ireland [2007] ECR I-10947, para.
+47. With respect to the designation of protected sites, it must be noted that public authorities do not always have a monopoly the assessment must show a high level of competence with respect to nature conservation issues.
+As a matter of fact, failure to take into account the whole set of impacts from a genuine scientific perspective will lead to a narrow assessment which fails to provide the competent authority with the relevant information.66 Therefore, such an assessment should be deemed inconsistent with the concept of 'appropriateness' required by the Habitats Directive.

-However, neither the lawmaker nor the CJEU require that scientific advice must be based on the principles of excellence, independence, and transparency.
-Given that in a number of Member States assessors are appointed and paid by the operator or the competent authority itself, the question arises as to whether the assessors are independent of the vested interests.
+However, neither the lawmaker nor the CJEU require that scientific advice must be based on the principles of excellence, independence, and transparency.67 Given that in a number of Member States assessors are appointed and paid by the operator or the developer itself, the question arises as to whether the assessors are independent of the vested interests.
+This prompts the question whether the methods applied by the experts are reliable.68

 In this connection, the recent Seaport judgment is a good case in point regarding the absence of independence of assessors under the Strategic Environmental Assessment (SEA) Directive.
-When asked whether an authority responsible for drawing up a development plan may be designated as the sole scientific authority to be consulted under the SEA Directive, the Court of Justice held that the directive did not prevent the authority from wearing two hats.
-It follows that whilst the obligation to consult must be functionally separated, it need not be institutionally separated.
+When asked whether an authority responsible for drawing up a development plan may be designated as the sole scientific authority to be consulted under the SEA Directive, the Court of Justice held that the directive did not prevent the authority from wearing two hats.69 It follows that whilst the obligation to consult must be functionally separated, it need not be institutionally separated.
 By adopting such a minimalist approach to the obligation to consult provided for under the directive, the Court departed from the opinion of Advocate General Bot.
 It is clear that the Court's reading of the SEA Directive does not satisfy the objective of transparency in the national decisionmaking process pursued by the EU legislature.
 Indeed, it is the contribution of external expertise to that of the authority that creates and fuels debate, results in constructive criticism, and even offers alternative solutions to the planned project.
 Requesting the authority adopting the plan or the programme to be an independent expert in the procedure to which it is a party may appear to be somewhat schizophrenic.